ROCm/atmi/README.md

 - Devices supported: AMD Carrizo and Kaveri APUs, and AMD Fiji dGPU
 - Runtimes used: ROCm v1.4

+# configure variables used in cmake script

+ATMI is built by default using ROCm device library

+The followin cmake configure variable maybe used.

+Installation root of HSA runtime: -DHSA_DIR=<HSA runtime path>, default is /opt/rocm Installation root of rocm device library: -DDEVICE_LIB_DIR=<local build rocm device lib path>/build/dist Clang compiler used for device lib: -DLLVM_DIR=<Clang path> where the dir contains the bin directory

+It can also be built using LIBAMDGCN, by using -DEVICELIB_IS_AMDGCN=on

 # License

 MIT License